 - permanent grassland there are 170 hectares of permanent grassland on the unit but none are designated as Environmentally Sensitive Grassland.
 David completes an annual nitrogen fertiliser and lime plan for all the permanent grassland to meet his Greening requirement.
-His farm is now "green" as far as permanent grassland requirements are concerned - crop diversification David looked at our table on crop diversification (Annex A) and found that he is exempt from crop diversification as more than 75 per cent of the holding is grassland (temporary grassland and permanent grassland) - EFA David used our table on EFA (Annex B) and does not have an EFA requirement as: - his arable land is more than 15 hectares and less than or equal to 30 hectares - more than 75 per cent of his arable land is temporary grass (TGRS, fallow, herbaceous forage or leguminous crops) - more than 75 per cent of his business is grassland (PGRS and TGRS) and herbaceous forage
+His farm is now "green" as far as permanent grassland requirements are concerned - EFA David used our table on EFA Annex A (PDF, Size: 276.5 kB) and does not have an EFA requirement as: - his arable land is more than 15 hectares and less than or equal to 30 hectares - more than 75 per cent of his arable land is temporary grass (TGRS, fallow, herbaceous forage or leguminous crops) - more than 75 per cent of his business is grassland (PGRS and TGRS) and herbaceous forage